somallg/soft-skills/README.md

 4. **No concern/worry**: you don't worry about doing it, because you know you will
 5. **Normalization**: habits are as normal and expected as waking up in the morning
 6. **Boring**: things that are "the norm" are less exciting (but the results can be exciting)

+# Section 6 - Eight Rules

+## Lecture 29: The Rules
+1. Never, EVER cheat
+2. Be happy with ALL progress
+3. Reward yourself often
+4. Stay level-headed
+5. Resistance?
+Go small!
+6. Remind yourself how *easy* this is!
+7. NO step is too small
+8. Bonus Reps > Bigger requirement

+## Lecture 30: Coffee Break Wrap-Up (Section 6)